 For an extra-special experience, go in November or late March or early April when the road is typically closed to vehicles and only open to bikes.
 Access to this area of the park during fall and spring is entirely dependent upon road and weather conditions, so be sure to check before you visit.

-Lamar Valley to Cooke City, Mont.: Peddle through the beautiful and wide Lamar Valley, passing by the Lamar River, Soda Butte Creek and Pebble Creek, as you climb your way to Cooke City.
+Lamar Valley to Cooke City, Mont.: Pedal through the beautiful and wide Lamar Valley, passing by the Lamar River, Soda Butte Creek and Pebble Creek, as you climb your way to Cooke City.
 Enjoy lunch in Cooke City before turning around and heading back to your car.
 Keep your eyes peeled for bison, bears and wolves along the way.

 You can choose any number of starting points along highway 212 to create the length of trip you want.
-From Tower Junction to Cooke City is about 32 miles one-way with 1,900 ft. of climbing.
+From Tower Junction to Cooke City is about 32 miles one-way with 1,900 feet of climbing.
 To shorten the trip, park at a pullout or trailhead closer to Cooke City.

 Tips for Visiting Yellowstone